 What Temperature Should Radiators Be at Night time?

-The temperature of your radiators at night time should be different to the temperature of your radiators during the daytime.
-If your body starts to overheat at night your sleep will be disrupted, and you want to promote your sleep not mess up your routine.
-Our bedroom radiators at Stelrad are best set between 16°C and 19°C at night time and some find it useful to time their thermostat to turn off at a certain time.
+Our bedroom radiators at Stelrad are best set between 16°C and 19°C at night time.
+You may find it useful to time your thermostat to turn off at a certain time so the heating isn’t on throughout the night.
 If you’d like to find specific radiators for every room in your home, you can search radiators by room here at Stelrad.

 Does the Radiators Style & Design Make a Difference to Temperature Output?

 The more convection fins a radiator has, the more power it will have to heat a room.
 Along with the type of radiator, the colour of the radiator can also have an impact on the heat emitted.
-Usually, black matt radiators are the best insulators of heat, therefore a black radiator will heat up faster than any other colour.
-However, not everyone wants to go for a black radiator as it might not match their home interior and aesthetic within the house.
+Usually, black matte models are the best insulators of heat, which means they typically heat up faster than any other colour.
+However, not everyone wants to choose a black model as it might not match their home interior and aesthetic within the house.
 At Stelrad, we have a range of coloured radiators and white radiators in our designer radiator collection for you to choose from.